 Pretty much everyone I personally know who has been to Prague has told me of a city that seems straight out of a postcard.
 Cobble-stoned streets (that kill your feet), interesting architecture and a vast, somewhat complicated, past.
 It’s also wildly known as a backpacker mecca, a bit how Chiang Mai is a blogger mecca, the low prices attractive a euro-trip cheap type of adventure.
+This might be why some people decide to have a Prague stag do, which I guess would also class as a unique way to experience Prague.

 Honestly I almost avoided going because of that.
 I didn’t really wanting to be a part of so many people’s two-week whirlwind trip through a massive continent, swilling 1€ beer and spilling some on my feet as I make my way past.
 However reality set in that I come from a fellow “bucket-list-to-be-crossed-off” place in this universe, Florence, Italy.
 One where “off season” has become a bit laughable to us locals who see the streets swell up on any given day.